HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 -   **`DatasetnameAssocToCSV`**(association, filename)

-    Takes the *association* which maps HDF5 dataset names to complex numbers and converts that into a CSV structure with these columns:
+    Takes the *association* which maps HDF5 dataset names to complex numbers (like the result from `StringExpressionToAssociation`) and converts that into a CSV structure with these columns:

     - `datasetname`
     - `re`